 Common P0307 Diagnosis Mistakes

-Most commonly, the spark plugs, ignition coils, wires or coil pack is going to be to blame for the misfire.
-However, you should never assume that’s the problem without first performing the diagnostic steps we outline.
-You want to perform a visual check of the plugs, wires, coils, and coil pack before replacing it.
+Most commonly, the spark plugs, ignition coils, wires, or coil pack is going to be to blame for the misfire.
+However, you should never assume you know the cause of the problem without first performing the diagnostic steps I outline below.
+You want to perform a visual check of the plugs, wires, coils, and coil pack before replacing anything.